 - Reset your network

-- Update to iOS 12.2.
-The new iOS fixes a bug that prevented missed calls from appearing in the notification center
+- Update to the latest version of iOS or iPadOS.
+New iOS/iPadOS versions fix a bug that prevented missed calls from appearing in the notification center

 - Group Notifications Not Working?